Ifunanya-O/Project-Portfolio/README.md

-This file shows to create users and assign groups in Linux.
+This shows how to create users and assign groups in Linux.